-Later I added a ladies' face cream jar and the waste water jar underneath in the finished house.
+Later I added a ladies' face cream jar and the waste water jar underneath when I was doing final touches on the house.

 It took a while, deciding what accessories I needed to fit the historical period and then figuring out how to make them.
 (This is the base of my lamp to the left of my work tray.)
 Since there were no closets, my house's occupants needed some storage, so I considered a version of a German "shrunk" (which turned out to be too big for the space).
 Certainly trunks were used and fortunately I had three in my stash.